oeminaga/PlexusNet/README.md

-# PlexusNet
-PlexusNet for medical imaging.
+# PlexusNet: A neural network architectural concept for medical image classification

 This package was built on the Keras framework and easily allows using the PlexusNet architecture for research projects.